 9. Donate and/or volunteer at local organizations that build solidarity and add capacity to low-income communities of color.

 10. Shop local and small.
-Go to the dive bars, hole in the wall restaurants and small mom and pop shops as often as the upscale restaurants, swanky bars, and boutiques.
+Go to the dive bars, hole-in-the-wall restaurants and small mom-and-pop shops as often as the upscale restaurants, swanky bars and boutiques.

-11. If you are opening up a business, make sure your prices are within reach for the majority of people in the neighborhood you operate.
+11. If you are opening a business, make sure your prices are within reach for the majority of people in the neighborhood you operate.

 14. If you can, give to crowd-funded campaigns that support local projects.
-Encourage low-income folks to launch their own crowd-funded campaigns to help them go to college, get their car fixed so they can drive to work, buy a suit they can wear to an interview, or get a computer so they can pay attention to all that is going on in the community.
+Encourage low-income folks to launch their own crowd-funded campaigns to help them go to college, get their car fixed so they can drive to work, buy a suit they can wear to an interview, or get a computer so they can pay attention to what's going on in the community.
 Invest in your neighbors’ well being.
 A neighborhood where everyone’s needs are met is a safe neighborhood.

 16. If you create a neighborhood organization, make sure the racial and socioeconomic diversity of the group is reflective of the neighborhood.
 Actively recruit members who have differing perspectives.
-Find translators that can help facilitate the recruitment and retention of non-English speakers.
+Find translators who can help facilitate the recruitment and retention of non-English speakers.
 If there is another organization working in the neighborhood, ask them what they are doing and how you can help, not the other way around.

 17. If you plan any major projects in the neighborhood, make sure you do active outreach, and seek the opinions of all your neighbors.
 Put in the extra effort to build a consensus and make sure your project is in line with the existing community's goals.